PasaLab/dfs-perf/docs/index.md

 title: DFS-Perf Overview
 ---

-DFS-Perf is a unified benchmarking framework for evaluating DFS' performance.
-DFS-Perf offers excellent scalability by supporting multi-node, multi-process, and multi-thread testing modes.
+DFS-Perf is a unified benchmarking framework for evaluating the performance of various DFS.
+DFS-Perf offers good scalability by supporting multi-node, multi-process, and multi-thread testing modes.
 These modes can work in a combination way in DFS-Perf.
-Morevoer, DFS-Perf provides various workloads to test on a series of typical underlying file systems, e.g. GlusterFS, GPFS, HDFS and Tachyon.
-DFS-Perf is an excellent tool to choose the most suitable DFS for applications and to improve DFS itself.
+Morevoer, DFS-Perf provides typical workloads to test on a series of widely used underlying file systems, e.g. GlusterFS, GPFS, HDFS and Tachyon.
+And DFS-Perf is quite extensible to easily plugin user-defined workloads and support new DFS.

+For the users of DFS, DFS-Perf is an evaluation utility to choose the most suitable DFS for applications.
+And for the developers of DFS, DFS-Perf is a good utility optimize and improve DFS itself.

 [Gitbucket Repository](http://pasa-bigdata.nju.edu.cn:60011/dongqianhao/DFS-Perf) |
 [Releases and Downloads](Download.html) |